 To understand how loud noises can damage our hearing, we have to understand how we hear.
 Hearing depends on a series of complex steps that change sound waves in the air into electrical signals.
 The auditory nerve then carries these signals to the brain for us to understand.
 Learn how sounds make their way from the source to your brain with this video and check out the How We Hear fact sheet.

 Noise-induced hearing loss happens when tiny hair-like structures (stereocilia) that sit on top of hair cells in the inner ear are damaged by noises that are too loud and/or last for too long.
 When stereocilia are damaged, the hair cells can’t send information about the sound to the brain.
-This leads to noise-induced hearing loss is caused by the damage and eventual death of these hair cells.
+This leads to noise-induced hearing loss.
 This type of hearing loss is permanent.

 Additional Quick Statistics on Hearing, Ear Infections, and Deafness can be found on the NIDCD website.